 Winter in Crete brings colder weather to much of the island, with snow in the mountains and rain in the rest areas, but still, sunny days are very common.
 You’ll need jeans, long-sleeved tops, and coats in most places, and if you’re heading into the snowcapped mountains, gloves and thick sweaters are also a good idea.

 Spring brings weather of all types – expect everything from cold, frosty, clear days to sunny and hot.
 Make sure you are prepared for this type of weather if you are visiting during this time.
 Jeans are good and layers work well on top, as they can be added and removed depending on what the weather brings.

 Most places in Crete receive over 2000 hours of sunshine a year, with the sunniest areas - South Crete and Gavdos - receiving over 2400 hours.
 During the summer months daylight can last up until 9.00 pm.
 Crete experiences relatively little air pollution compared to many other Mediterranean countries, which makes the UV rays in our sunlight very strong.

 The sunlight here can quickly burn skin from May to September, especially between 10 am and 4 pm, even on cloudy days.
 Be 'SunSmart' by using these three simple steps when you go outdoors:

 - Use SPF 30+ sunscreen.
 Reapply every 2 hours.

-On November the sea temperature is not lower than in June (19-20°C).
-The lowest temperatures occur on January, February and March, but never fall below 14°C. Temperature starts decreasing significantly when the first snow melts on the mountains, especially on beaches with rivers and torrents.
+In November the sea temperature is not lower than in June (19-20°C).
+The lowest temperatures occur in January, February, and March, but never fall below 14°C. The temperature starts decreasing significantly when the first snow melts on the mountains, especially on beaches with rivers and torrents.